MicrosoftDocs/sql-docs/azure-sql/database/active-geo-replication-overview.md

 If for any reason your primary database fails, you can initiate a geo-failover to any of your secondary databases.
 When a secondary is promoted to the primary role, all other secondaries are automatically linked to the new primary.

-You can manage geo-replication and initiate a geo-failover using any the following methods:
+You can manage geo-replication and initiate a geo-failover using any of the following methods:

 - The [Azure portal](active-geo-replication-configure-portal.md)
 - [PowerShell: Single database](scripts/setup-geodr-and-failover-database-powershell.md)